-How to Rank in 2018: The SEO Checklist
+How to Rank: The SEO Checklist

 Passive income generation is a goal for most businessmen.
 Knowing that you’re actively generating money in your sleep sounds amazing, and many have found that a website is one of the most affordable tools to make this goal a reality.
 To that end, we’ve decided to create an SEO checklist that is going to help business owners, affiliate marketers or digital marketers understand how to rank a website step by step.